CCCSBuffet/pk_blink_comparator/README.md

 Clearly `current_index` will grow beyond the number of images defined in the sequence and this would cause an `index error`.
 Similarly, if going backwards, `current_index` can become negative which will also end in tears.

 You will need to keep `current_index` in the right range.
+Perhaps the `%` operator can be of assistance?